ABHModels/blacklamp/README.md

 In the standard from, the main.cpp file takes three input arguments:

-        ./main a height mdot
+        ./main a defpar

 where:

 _a_ is the spin parameter
-_height_ is the height of the source
+_defpar_ is the deformation parameter which by default is _alpha_13_ of Johannsen metric
-_mdot_ is the accretion rate of the black hole

 The input parameters can be changed according to the medium setup.